 Sometimes, technology can even complicate matters since different learning environments would have their nuances.
 Some who may be more versed in teaching in a classroom setting may find that their approaches and methods may not be entirely applicable to virtual learning environments.

-Virtual training is on the rise thanks to the convenience it brings.
+Cloud based training is on the rise thanks to the convenience it brings.
 It can be done at a fraction of the cost of on-premises training but as much as 75% of companies doing virtual training say that their programs leave much to be desired.
-For those who are giving virtual training a shot, here are five mistakes to avoid so that you can bring an optimal learning experience to your audience.
+For those who are giving virtual training software a shot, here are five mistakes to avoid so that you can bring an optimal learning experience to your audience.

 1. Not Preparing to Teach